 The information in this HANDBOOK is compiled to help students understand the financial aid process at Columbia University's Vagelos College of Physicians and Surgeons, College of Dental Medicine, the Institute of Human Nutrition, and the Programs in Occupational Therapy, Physical Therapy, and Genetic Counseling.
 It is as accurate and complete as we can make it at the time of printing.
 We cannot be responsible for subsequent changes to information or programs over which our office has no control; or for inadvertent omission, misinformation, or typographical errors.

-The Office of Student Financial Aid & Planning is located in Rm 139 of the Black Building.
+The Office of Student Financial Aid & Planning is located in 154 Haven Avenue, Suite 405.